OrionNebula/Dynarec/README.md

 The assembly language for the APPLEDRCx64 is more advanced than other forms of assembly.
 It allows direct opcode manipulation, but memory access is handled by pointers and structures, conditionals are handled with if blocks and comparison operators, and loops have a defined syntax.

 ##File Modes
-APPLEDRCx64 assembly files are divided into 3 modes: defines, data, and text, each invoked with "#mode [mode]".
+APPLEDRCx64 assembly files are divided into 5 modes: defines, data, text, macro, and imports, each invoked with "#mode [mode]".
 Each one expects different information to follow.

 ###Defines
 The defines mode contains descriptors and names for data structures.
 Each structure can be composed of a series of named primitives or other structures.
 As an example, here is the control structure for the APPLEDRCx64 graphics controller: